eelstork/Unity-Speedometer/README.md

 - Location services do not provide samples at regular intervals.
 Instead, samples are delivered as a result of the user moving around (getting a new sample while not moving can take up to a minute, in the meantime speed won't update).
 - Location accuracy is limited.
 In a best case scenario (outdoors, clear sky), the maximum reported accuracy is ~5m.
 - New samples reflecting increased accuracy may be provided out of turn.
-In a typical scenario the user move from indoors to outdoors.
-This causes a not-same-accuracy sample to arrive, which can translate in a meaningless velocity change.
+In a typical scenario the user move from indoors to outdoors, causing a not-same-accuracy sample to arrive, which then produces meaningless speed variations.

 Backlogged  samples may be considered to refine the output.
 This approach is implemented using a confidence parameter.
 Not receiving location updates while not moving is a problem.
 This is crudely addressed using a timeout ([an alternative][4]).